kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	- memory access on segmented to illegal address
 - Memory Compaction for _____________ memory virtualization approach
 - Paging: understand in depth
     - What is Page Table?
 What is TLB?
 Why use both?
-What do they do?
+What do they do? tlb - high speed cache. tracks page table entries that have been used hit tells if a entry is present and miss tells if it hasnt.
     - Why is paging good?
     - Paging and fragmentation?
-    - VPN? vpn is apart of a virtual address that
+    - VPN? vpn is apart of a virtual addressS.
+Depending on how many address bits it have, it tells you how many records a pagemap can have
     - PFN?
+PAGE FRAME NUMBER. used to issue the load to physical memory
     - Page vs. Frame?
     - PTBR/PDBR?
+	    - ptbr stores base address of a page table
+	    - pdbr stores base address of a page directory
     - PDE vs PTE vs pages of memory
     - Multi-level paging tradeoffs (memory?
 Speed?)
-    - What’s stored in Page table entry (PTE?)
+    - What’s stored in Page table entry (PTE?) holds mapping between virtual and physical address
     - Hybrid segmentation/paging approach and segments?
 External Fragmentation and why?
     - TLB as a cache: Temporal vs. Spatial locality